 • Bank account statements for both checking and savings for the past 6 months

 • Account information and balances due on other loans such as a car loan

 • Income tax statements from the last two years

 • Contact information for someone who can verify employment

 • Documentation on other assets such as bonds or stock

 The underwriter checks everything over for completeness and accuracy and whether the subject meets the minimum credit score for FHA loans.
 The purchase process can generally take up to one month in total.

 When all the necessary documents have been reviewed and approved, they are sent to the lender (the bank).
 The process will then become clear-to-close (CTC) and HUD will review the settlement statement.
 Once the buyer has shown all paperwork and met the FHA guideline requirements, the individual has passed a big stepping stone in the purchasing process!
 Finally, the buyer will receive the title and take care of all necessary closing costs.

-If you are considering a HUD home loan purchase or any other type of loan, MCity Mortgage has handled many FHA loans and can help educate you on what you will need to purchase your home without pulling your hair out.
+If you are considering a HUD home loan purchase or any other type of loan, Any of the FHA Approved Mortgage Companies can handle many FHA loans and can help educate you on what you will need to purchase your home without pulling your hair out.
 Call and speak to one of our representatives to find the best option for you.